nexiality/documentation/release/nexial-core-v4.0.changelog.md

 - improved/reduced harvested text content from webmail.
 - [`search(var,profile,searchCriteria,duration)`](../commands/webmail/search(var,profile,searchCriteria,duration)):
   support the search of all messages via setting `searchCriteria` as `(empty)`.

+[ws]
+- enable custom HTTP response handling to support the fetching of response content even when the corresponding status code is 204 or 205.
+Useful for testing non-conformant API endpoint.